THE-TARS-PROJECT/tars-comm/readme.md

     haha!! wait for sometime, my nest request is not approved yet.
 But still press **"c"** and enter the number and press **enter**.

+## Troubleshooting
+If you are facing any issues please refer to this section:

+- Failed to connect to server
+  head over to https://captainprice.hackclub.app/login and log in to your account.
+You will be redirected to dashboard, right click on the page and go to Inspect -> Application -> Cookies
+  Copy the token value and paste it in **test-token.txt**

+  This will be fixed ;)

 ## Author
 Raghav Kumar (@Raghav67816)